YuhaiLi78/academic-kickstart/content/post/c++1/index.md

 ```

 (4) Memory saving
-In assembly language, a `const` variable is referred by a memory address, rather than a concrete value, like #define.
-So, a `const` variable has only one copy in memory while `#define` micro may have multiple copies.
+In the assembly language, a `const` variable is referred by a memory address, rather than a concrete value, like `#define` does.
+So, a `const` variable has only one copy in the memory while `#define` micro may have multiple copies.

 # 3. Scope
-(1) A nonconst-declared variable can be referred in another file.
+(1) A nonconst variable can be referred in another file.
 ```c++
 // example1.cpp
 int example;